Working toward the preservation of an ecologically sound Lake Maxinkuckee and its surrounding watershed.

 Annual Wetlands Tours – Wetlands are natural filters which remove sediment, nutrients, and other materials that can harm a lake.
 Join us on this popular event to learn more about the three wetlands that help keep Lake Maxinkuckee healthy.
 Sign up here to be notified when the next tour is scheduled.

 Community Speaking Events – Available to speak on conservation topics that relate to Lake Maxinkuckee and its surrounding watershed.
-Contact Debbie at LMEC to request a presentation.
+Contact Debbie at LMEF to request a presentation.

 School Presentations –